 Just like replenishing your body to stay strong, the shoes you use can affect your run as well.

-Kendall Railing, a certified strength and conditioning specialist at Sanford POWER and 13-time Fargo Marathon runner, said the recommended time to change shoes is between every 300 and 500 miles.
+Kendall Railing, a certified strength and conditioning specialist at Sanford POWER and 16-time Fargo Marathon runner, said the recommended time to change shoes is between every 300 to 500 miles.
 That may vary based on training conditions and body size.

 Whether it’s a 5K or marathon, here’s a checklist from Railing on what to review on your running shoes:

-- If you’re running in your lawnmower shoes, purchase a new pair of shoes.
+- If you’re running in your lawnmower shoes, purchase a new pair of running shoes.

 - When purchasing a new pair of shoes, don’t start running in them the week before your big race or on race day.
-Break them in gradually.
+Break them in gradually for at least two to three weeks.

 - Break your new shoes in on your shorter runs, so they are comfortable and don’t create hot spots or blisters.

-Railing’s final thought for the day, “Enjoy your run and new shoes and happy trails on race day!”
+Railing’s final thought for the day: “Enjoy your run and newer shoes on race day!”